weevil-see/weevil-see/README.md

 ### About Me
 - **Entomologist**: I'm interested in everything, but with a special focus on weevils (Coleoptera: Curculionoidea)
-- **Linux & Command Line user**: I prefer working in a minimal yet powerful environment.
+- **Linux & Command Line User**: Using Windows I had the feeling the computer does not even belong to me.
 - **LaTeX Enthusiast**: I appreciate the simplicity and structure of LaTeX for writing technical documents.

 ### Currently Learning